 This is available to any student on request to the Accommodation Department.
 This is normally only available in Homestay families and the appropriate fee will be added to the student’s account.

 If a StudyCare Insurance Plus policy is taken out, any loss or damage to personal property which may occur while the student is living with a homestay family or at the College is covered within the terms of the policy.
 If you take out alternative cover, please ensure that your personal property is adequately protected.

 With your consent, information about your performance in each of your end-of-year assessments during your undergraduate studies will be collected by the College from the university to which you progress.
 This information will be used by the College to analyse the long-term effectiveness of its own courses.
 Any data collected by the College in this way will only be used in accordance with current data protection legislation.

-Any reference in these Terms to liability of students shall also infer liability on the parents or guardian of the student, and such liability is joint and several.
+Any reference in these Terms to liability of students shall also imply liability on the parents or guardian of the student, and such liability is joint and several.

-No variation to these conditions is valid unless agreed in writing by the Principal provided always that the College reserves the right to make any addition, amendment or alteration to these conditions upon giving one term’s written notice of such change to all affected parents guardians and students.
+No variation to these Terms is valid unless agreed in writing by the Principal provided always that the College reserves the right to make any addition, amendment or alteration to these Terms upon giving one term’s written notice of such change to all affected students and, where applicable, their parents or guardians.

 The College is obliged to report on request visa status, attendance records and UK contact details to relevant UK government bodies.
 Study at the College is conditional upon students complying with all policies of UK government bodies at all times.
 A student wishing to continue their studies in the UK after studying at the College may need to reapply for a visa from outside the UK and should check UKVI policy guidance from time to time as to whether this applies.